Altinity/terraform-aws-eks-clickhouse/docs/eks.md

 - `aws_iam_role.eks_node_role`: An IAM role for EKS worker nodes to allow them to make AWS API calls.
 - `aws_iam_role_policy_attachment` resources for the node role: Attach necessary policies for EKS worker nodes, including EKS worker node policy, CNI plugin policy, and read-only access to ECR (Elastic Container Registry).

-### AWS IAM OpenID Connect Provider:
-- `aws_iam_openid_connect_provider.this`): sets up an [OIDC identity provider](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html) for the EKS cluster to enable IAM roles for service accounts.

 ### EKS Cluster
-- `aws_eks_cluster.this`: creates an EKS cluster with specified settings like version, role ARN, and VPC configuration.
+- `module.eks_aws.module.eks.aws_eks_cluster.this`: creates an EKS cluster with specified settings like version, role ARN, and subnets configuration.

 ### EKS Node Group
-- `aws_eks_node_group.this`: creates EKS node groups for each subnet and instance type combination from the `local.node_pool_combinations`.
+- `module.eks_aws.module.eks.module.eks_managed_node_group[1-N]`: creates EKS managed node groups for each subnet and instance type combination from the `local.node_pool_combinations`.
 These node groups are where your Kubernetes pods will run.
 - Includes scaling configurations, such as desired, minimum, and maximum size of each node group.
 - Tags node groups for integration with the Kubernetes Cluster Autoscaler.
 - Specifies disk size and instance types for the node groups, which are essential for defining the resources available to your Kubernetes pods.